 Nominees must have at least 5 years of service to the profession, and may not be members of the current SNCA Executive Board or Development Committee.
 Nominations should include specific examples of ways in which the nominee meets the criteria outlined above.

-The Mitchell nomination form (PDF) should be mailed to:
+The Thornton Mitchell Nomination Form (PDF) should be mailed to:

 Attn: Grant Gerlich/Development Chair

 Belmont, NC 28012

 Linda Sellars, Head of Technical Services for Special Collections, North Carolina State University Libraries